ericfortis/mockaton/README.md

 ```
 The key is just a label used for selecting a particular cookie in the dashboard.

-That `jwtCookie` has a hardcoded header and signature.
+`jwtCookie` has a hardcoded header and signature.
 In other
 words, it’s useful iff you care about its payload in the frontend.

 ---